Performance recovery award winners 24

 Performance Recovery Award

-In recent years, healthcare services have faced substantial strain, with the urgent reprioritisation of limited resources resulting in tough decisions, a fatigued workforce, and unavoidable care delays.
-However, with a renewed focus on productivity and efficiency, the emphasis now lies on reducing care backlogs and reinstating NHS performance to its pre-crisis levels.
+In recent years, healthcare services have faced significant strain, with the urgent reprioritisation of limited resources resulting in tough decisions, a fatigued workforce, and unavoidable care delays.
+However, with a renewed focus on productivity, efficiency, and tackling backlogs, the emphasis now lies on restoring NHS performance to its pre-crisis levels and improving patient flow.

-Whilst full service restoration may still be a long-term ambition, NHS organisations are thinking differently to work towards this.
-This award recognises those teams and organisations innovating to deliver tangible improvements for staff, patients, and populations, as quickly and efficiently as possible.
+While full service restoration remains a long-term goal, NHS organisations are adopting innovative approaches to reach this target.
+This award recognises those teams and organisations that are making tangible improvements for staff, patients, and populations, delivering results quickly and effectively.

 Eligibility

-This category is open to healthcare organisations, teams and collaborations across the public and third sectors who have taken clear steps to restore performance and service levels to meet or exceed their pre-pandemic baseline.
+This category is open to public and third-sector healthcare organisations, teams, and collaborations that have taken clear steps to restore performance and service levels, aiming to meet or exceed their pre-pandemic baseline.

 Ambition